-- Those who don’t need to drive to campus every day may wish to explore the Flex parking program.
+- Employees who don’t drive to campus every day may wish to explore the Flex parking program.

-- For restrictions, read the accessible parking policy (PDF).
+- For restrictions, read the accessible parking policy.

 Temporary UW Disabled Parking Permit

-A temporary UW DIS permit may be purchased by employees ,students, or visitors at any Transportation Services office with written notification from a doctor.
-The temporary UW DIS permit is valid for a maximum period of two months and will not be extended without a State DOT permit.
+A temporary UW DIS permit may be purchased by employees, students, or visitors at any Transportation Services office with written notification from a doctor.
+The permit is valid for up to two months and will not be extended without a valid State DOT permit.

-To purchase the permit, you’ll need to fill out a temporary disabled parking application (PDF).
+To purchase the permit, you’ll need to fill out a disabled parking permit application (PDF).
 This can be done ahead of time or in office at the time of purchase.

 Disabled Moped Parking

 UW disabled moped permits are available for mopeds like UW disabled permits are available for cars.
-Refer to the accessible parking policy (PDF) for restrictions.
-One month temporary permits are available for a fee with a letter from physician.
-Annual permits are available with a Wisconsin Department of Transportation (DOT) permit and by paying the annual moped permit fee.
+Refer to the accessible parking policy for restrictions.
+Temporary permits (up to two months) are available for a fee with a letter from physician.
+Annual permits are available with a Department of Transportation (DOT) permit and by paying the annual moped permit fee.
 Permits are valid only in moped stalls in any moped lot on campus.
 A disabled moped permit may be requested at any Transportation Services office.
 Check the moped page for full moped details.